 #2 Feature Set and Flexibility

-Though Jimdo is somewhat lacking in terms of usability, its feature set is very impressive.
+When it comes down to the basics, Jimdo is like most of its competition – it allows users to customize ready templates using inbuilt editing tools and widgets.
+As for the bells and whistles, I’d like to point out their blogging and eCommerce capabilities.
 Their blogging platform allows you to start a blog ‘on steroids’ .
-With Jimdo you can create dynamic blog posts offering various user interactions: file download (FYI: you can enable synchronization with your Dropbox account), custom widget/HTML, form, Google Maps, flash animation (.swf files) and more.
+You can create dynamic blog posts offering various user interactions: file download (FYI: you can enable synchronization with your Dropbox account), custom widget/HTML, form, Google Maps, flash animation (.swf files) and more.

 Jimdo’s eCommerce is also highly customizable.
 There are tons of properties to configure: product display, tax (you can set an individual tax rate for each item), item availability, shipping costs and time description, payment options, cancellation and return policies, custom salutation and email confirmation/completed checkout messages etc.